 Yes, you can overcharge the AirPods case.
 However, doing so may decrease the battery life of your AirPods and cause the Apple logo on the case to turn orange.
 In addition, you can charge the battery of an AirPods case only when the internal battery has dropped below 80%.
 If you want to keep your AirPods case in good condition, we recommend that you do not overcharge it.

 Many people are crazy about AirPods, the popular wireless earbuds from Apple.
 These tiny, lightweight headphones offer high-quality audio and the convenience of a wireless connection, making them an ideal choice for commuters, travelers, and gadget enthusiasts alike.
 Although most AirPods users have never experienced any significant issues with their headphones, one question keeps popping up – can you overcharge your AirPods case?

 In general, most experts recommend using your AirPods case in moderation – try not to charge it more than once or twice a day and wait until the battery has completely drained before recharging it again.
+Some AirPods users avoid draining their AirPods case’s battery as it’s difficult to find a lost AirPods case that does not have enough battery.
 By taking these steps, you can avoid putting too much strain on your AirPods case and help ensure its longevity.
 After all, nobody wants to pick a dead pair of headphones when they are on the go!

 Do AirPods Battery Drain When Not in Use?

 An AirPod is a small wireless headphone built by a company known as Apple.
 It runs on the proprietary W1 chip, has an old-school design, and looks like a small white stick with no physical buttons.
 The AirPods are typically used for listening to music and as a hands-free headset for taking voice calls.

 This is a top concern among many consumers and users of the AirPods because they are wireless and small in size.
 However, if the battery drains when not used, it could be a significant inconvenience.